Retro64XYZ/retro64xyz.github.io/_posts/2017-08-08-programming-defensively.md

 #### Very Important Concepts About The Buffer

-* The stack and the heap both reside in the RAM of the computer running the code.
+* The stack and the heap both reside in the RAM/Disk of the computer running the code.

 * The stack is a Last In First Out data storage space that is built to handle a single call to a function, block, method, or the equivalent object.